 The CCCC Libraries consist of the Lee Main Campus Library (Sanford), the Harnett Main Campus Library (Lillington), and the Chatham Community Library (Pittsboro).
-The Chatham Campus Library merged with the Chatham Public Library in September 2010 to form a jointuse library located on the Pittsboro campus.
-CCCC is pleased to work with Chatham County in this capacity to provide library services to our students and to the Chatham community.
+The Chatham Campus Library merged with the Chatham Public Library in September 2010 to form a joint-use library located on the Pittsboro campus.
 All libraries provide assistance to students, faculty, and community patrons.
-Library cards are required for everyone to borrow materials.
-For students, the student ID card is also the library card.
-Students need to register and activate their student ID for use as a library card at the circulation desk.
-At the Lee Main Campus and Harnett Main Campus libraries, community patrons are issued a community card free of charge.
-Students at the Chatham campus should see the receptionist for a library card at the main office on campus.
-They will also need to register this library card at the Chatham Community Library circulation desk.
 Library hours and phone numbers are: